 (1) The final oral examination complements the Master's thesis.
 It is to be evaluated as an independent examination and is to be held within six weeks after the submission of the Master's thesis.
-It is to determine whether the examinee is capable of orally presenting and independently justifying
+It is to determine whether the examinee is capable of orally presenting and independently justifying and of assessing the thesis' significance for practice.

 - the findings of the Master's thesis

 - its scientific and methodological fundamentals

 - inter- and multidisciplinary contexts